By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 Your mind rarely powers down.
 Even during quiet moments, your thoughts scan for the next problem to solve.
 Weekends don’t feel fully restful.
 Achievements bring a short burst of satisfaction, but the pressure returns quickly.

-Understanding how chronic stress affects your nervous system can help you rebuild resilience, restore calm, and reconnect achievement with genuine well-being.
+Understanding how chronic stress affects your nervous system can help you:

 What Is Nervous System Regulation?